microsoft/azure-iot-developer-kit/docs/_projects/02-mqtt-helloword.md

 ![mqtt-examples-folder]({{"/assets/images/mqtt-examples-folder.jpg" | absolute_url}})

-If the Arduino Examples page doesn't shows up, open it by the following steps:
+If the Arduino Examples page does not show up, open it by the following steps:
 1. Press `Ctrl+Shift+P` (macOS: `Cmd+Shift+P`) to open the command palette.
 1. In the command palette, type 'Arduino', and then click `Arduino:Examples`.